-- 1. Student must be classified as a senior (90.0 credit hours) when taking a 500-level course. - 2.
-Student must have a 3.00 cumulative GPA.

-- 3. Student must have satisfied all prerequisites for the graduate course.
+- 1. Student must be classified as a senior (90.0 credit hours) when taking a 500-level course. - Student must have a 3.00 cumulative GPA. - 3.
+Student must have satisfied all prerequisites for the graduate course.
 [Completion of pre-requisites for enrollment in graduate courses will be monitored by the Graduate School admissions advisor.] - 4.
 No more than one graduate course may be taken at a time. - Student may take up to 9 credits at the 500-level during the undergraduate senior year prior to completing the bachelor's degree.
-Note: Specific graduate programs may have stricter limitations on number of pre-graduation credits allowed. - 6.
-A 500-level graduate course may not count in the major in both the bachelor's degree and in the master's degree.
-A 500-level course that is to be reserved for the master's program may not be used for undergraduate elective credit to reach the 124.0 credit requirement. - 7.
-The 500-level course must earn a grade of 'B' or better in the undergraduate registration to be eligible to transfer to the graduate program. - 8.
-The GPA of graduate courses taken at the undergraduate level does not transfer to or add to the graduate program GPA.
+Note: Specific graduate programs may have stricter limitations on number of pre-graduation credits allowed. - A 500-level graduate course may not count in the major in both the bachelor's degree and in the master's degree.
+A 500-level course that is to be reserved for the master's program may not be used for undergraduate elective credit to reach the 124.0 credit requirement. - The 500-level course must earn a grade of 'B' or better in the undergraduate registration to be eligible to transfer to the graduate program. - A graduate level course recorded on the academic transcript in one program (undergraduate) may be transferred and used only in one additional program (graduate), provided the course meets all other transfer conditions and degree requirements. - The GPA of graduate courses taken at the undergraduate level does not transfer to or add to the graduate program GPA.